 Instructions

 - In a large skillet, melt butter over medium heat and add brown sugar.
-Bring to a simmer.
+Reduce to low and bring to a simmer.

 - Slowly add about ¾ cup of liquid from the sweet potatoes to the skillet, it will sizzle.
 Stir until it is incorporated and it becomes slightly thick.

-- Add the potatoes to the skillet and simmer for 30 minutes until they turn a deep brown and the syrup has thickened.
-Occasionally, pour the liquid over the potatoes but don’t stir them or they will turn to mush.
+- Add the potatoes to the skillet and simmer for 30 to 40 minutes until they turn a deep brown and the syrup has thickened.
+Occasionally, pour the liquid in the skillet over the potatoes, but don’t stir them or they will turn to mush.

 Barbara’s Tips + Notes